topcoder-platform/legacy-challenge-processor/ReadMe.md

 - AUTH0_PROXY_SERVER_URL: Proxy Auth0 URL, used to get TC M2M token
 - V5_CHALLENGE_API_URL: v5 challenge api url, default value is 'http://localhost:4000/v5/challenges'
 - V5_CHALLENGE_TYPE_API_URL: v5 challenge type api url, default value is 'http://localhost:4000/v5/challengeTypes'
-- INFORMIX: Informix database configuration parameters, refer `config/default.js` for more information
+- V4_CHALLENGE_API_URL: v4 challenge api url, default value is 'http://localhost:4000/v4/challenges'
+- V4_TECHNOLOGIES_API_URL: v4 technologies api url, default value is 'http://localhost:4000/v4/technologies'
+- V4_PLATFORMS_API_URL: v4 platforms api url, default value is 'http://localhost:4000/v4/platforms'

 There is a `/health` endpoint that checks for the health of the app.
 This sets up an expressjs server and listens on the environment variable `PORT`.
 It's not part of the configuration file and needs to be passed as an environment variable

 Configuration for the tests is at `config/test.js`, only add such new configurations different from `config/default.js`
 - MOCK_API_PORT: the mock server port, default is 4000
 - WAIT_TIME: wait time used in test, default is 1500 or 1.5 second
-- V4_CHALLENGE_API_URL: the v4 challenge api url, used mock v4 challenge api in testing

 You can find sample `.env` files inside the `/docker` directory.

-## Local Deployment
 ###   Foreman Setup
  To install foreman follow this [link](https://theforeman.org/manuals/1.24/#3.InstallingForeman) To know how to use foreman follow this [link](https://theforeman.org/manuals/1.24/#2.Quickstart)